Making The Taliban Great Again - September 17th, Hour 3

 Exactly.

-High blood pressure is one of the qualifiers if you have heart disease, if you are taking any type of medication for heart disease, if you have respiratory disorders, if you have cancer, if you have substance abuse disorder, if you are a current or a former smoker, you qualify.
+If you have heart disease, if you are taking any type of medication for heart disease, if you have respiratory disorders, if you have cancer, if you have substance abuse disorder, if you are a current or a former smoker, you qualify.

-So all of these qualifications makes it very easy and likely that you can absolutely get this infusion.
+So, all of these qualifications makes it very easy and likely that you can absolutely get this infusion.

-So I actually only because of the constraints of time, I've got to let you go, but I do want to say one thing before I let you go.
+I've got to let you go, but I do want to say one thing before I let you go.

-And I don't think people really appreciate the the stress of going to work every day around COVID all over the place.
+And I don't think people really appreciate the stress of going to work every day around COVID all over the place.

-Uh so you guys have been heroic in all of this.
+So, you guys have been heroic in all of this.

 Ask them.